dwightwatson/dwightwatson.com-gatsby/src/markdown/94-catching-laravel-5-exceptions-with-sentry-and-raven.md

 tags: ["laravel", "laravel 5", "php", "sentry"]
 ---

-The process for catching exceptions has changed a little, especially now as we actually have a place to do it - the `report()` method of your app&#039;s exception handler.
+The process for catching exceptions has changed a little, especially now as we actually have a place to do it - the `report()` method of your app's exception handler.
 It even tells you in the method comment.
-This is a lot better than having to register it in a random place like `global.php` or `start.php` as you&#039;ll know where to find it.
+This is a lot better than having to register it in a random place like `global.php` or `start.php` as you'll know where to find it.

 In addition to the change in Laravel 5, an [upstream change in Monolog](https://github.com/Seldaek/monolog/commit/c1fd9cddf2f2d4f49dc56cb647681ee086c6fca3) affected the way we attach the user context to the exception.
 In the example below, we pass these exceptions off to Sentry in the production environment only (of course, change this as necessary) and attach the user context through Monolog, instead of the Raven client directly.